 Why obtain a dog license?
 Simply put, it's the law!

-Many people living in countries without rabies control die each year from contracting the disease.
+In countries with no rabies control measures, many people die each year after contracting the disease.
 Rabies is almost always fatal.
-Every State in the union requires their counties and cities to protect their citizens from contracting rabies by mandating that every owned dog (and sometimes cats) be given a rabies vaccination.
-The only way for cities to avoid being in violation of this State mandate is to require their citizens to vaccinate their pets.
+As a result, every state in the United States requires their counties and cities to protect their residents from contracting rabies by mandating that every owned dog (and sometimes cats) be given a rabies vaccination.
+The only way for cities to avoid being in violation of this state mandate is to require that their residents vaccinate their pets.
 Cities have no way of obtaining proof that their residents have complied with the law unless they have a record.
-In order to obtain a record, cities must require residents to license their pets with the caveat being they cannot license their pet without first supplying proof of rabies.
-The City of Palo Alto can then ensure that all dogs licensed in their jurisdiction have proof of rabies and are in compliance with the State Rabies Mandate.
-(See State of California H&S Code 121690, CCR Title 17 Section 2606.4, Palo Alto Muni Code 6.16.010, Los Altos Muni Code 5.12.010, and Los Altos Hills Muni Code 6-1.511).
+In order to obtain a record, cities must require residents to license their pets with the caveat being they cannot license their pet without first supplying proof of rabies vaccination.
+The City of Palo Alto can then ensure that all dogs licensed in our jurisdiction have proof of rabies vaccination and are therefore in compliance with the State Rabies Mandate.
+For more information, see State of California Health & Safety Code 121690, California Code of Regulations Title 17 Section 2606.4, Palo Alto Municipal Code 6.16.010, Los Altos Municipal Code 5.12.010, and Los Altos Hills Municipal Code 6-1.511.

 - If you are cited for owning an unlicensed dog, you could face fines of $50-$150 per dog.
-Also if your pet becomes lost, a license tag on your pet's collar is the fastest way to reunite you and your pet.
-Even if a pet has a microchip, a license tag is immediately visible and doesn't require a scanner.
+Also, if your pet becomes lost, a license tag on your pet's collar is the fastest way to reunite you and your pet.
+Even if your pet has a microchip, a license tag is immediately visible and does not require a scanner.

-- A rabies tag which may be provided by your veterinarian is separate from a license tag.
+- A rabies tag (which may be provided by your veterinarian) is different than a license tag.
 The issuer of the rabies tag cannot license your pet.
-It is your responsibility to license their pet with Palo Alto Animal Services or your local Animal Control provider.
+It is your responsibility to license your pet with the local animal control jurisdiction.

 - You live in Palo Alto, Los Altos, or Los Altos Hills

-- License fee, payable by cash, check, or debit/credit card (Visa, MasterCard, American Express)
+- You have your license fee ready.
+It is payable via cash, check, or debit/credit card (Visa, MasterCard, or American Express)

-- Proof of spay/neuter (not required, but will reduce license fee by 1/2)
+- Proof of spay/neuter (not required, but this will reduce the license fee by 50%)